bytecauldron/awesome-gamemaker/README.md

 - [YUI](https://github.com/shdwcat/YUI) - A UI system with live reloading, template system, data binding, and a drag and drop feature.

-- [Stream](https://github.com/OmegaX1000/StreamUI) - An efficient Framework for Creating UI.

-- [Bento](https://github.com/JujuAdams/bento) - Not released yet, but keeping an eye on it.
-It's Juju, so it's going to be good.

 - [Guido](https://github.com/JujuAdams/Guido) - Simple immediate mode GUI framework.

 - [GMUI-Framework](https://github.com/AlertStudios/GMUI-Framework) - A pure GML solution to structure and control your menus, drawing parallels to .NET UI.